 One of the main components to relief valves becoming non operational is the build up of minerals, salt, rust, and corrosion.
 By testing your valve every six months, you can prevent or find problems sooner which will make issues easier to combat and ensure your boiler performs optimally for the foreseeable future.

-There are a number of factors to look out for when testing a pressure relief valve, aspects you may want to consider are:
+There are a number of factors to look out for when testing your boilers pressure relief valve, aspects you may want to consider are: